JoshuaKasa/Rondine/README.md

 ## Installation

-For installing rondine into your project you have to download the file, then open it in a GameMaker Studio 2 window and go to:
+For installing Rondine into your project you have to download the file, then open it in a GameMaker Studio 2 window and go to:

 ```Tools -> Create Local Package -> Name it however you want```